henri/spb/README.md

 <br/>

 ### :mag: About SPB
-With SPB installed you may run the following command (more precisly an [spb-fish-snippit](https://github.com/henri/spb#fish-shell-wrappers)) to start a private isolated brave browser session and ask Perplexity to provide information about the SPB project.
+With SPB installed you may run the following command (or more precisly an [spb-fish-snippit](https://github.com/henri/spb#fish-shell-wrappers)) to start a private isolated brave browser session and ask Perplexity to provide information about the SPB project.

 ```spb-pai "tell me about spb the private script wrapper"```